June 7 - 12, 2026*

 - Ropes & knots for survival and rescue

-- Blister prevention and treatment
+- Blister prevention and expedition foot care

-- Flood and swift-water crossing techniques
+- Whitewater rafting, cold-water immersion, and swift-water crossing skills

-- Wilderness rescue, communications, emergencies in airplanes
+- Wilderness rescue, communications, and in-flight emergencies

 Itinerary Snapshot